Michigan (MI) Nursing Degrees & Licenses

 Institutions that hold programmatic and institutional accreditation assure future nurses, employers, and patients.
 Graduating from an accredited program ensures nursing school graduates are adequately prepared to practice safe and competent care.

-Finally, state authorization status is an essential step that students considering an online or hybrid program should not overlook.
+Finally, state authorization status is an essential step for students considering an online or hybrid program.
 Regulations in this area are overseen by the National Council for State Authorization Reciprocity Agreements (NC-SARA), and potential students should research their eligibility before applying.
 Not double-checking state authorization statuses can cause costly issues when obtaining state licensing tests and credentials later on, which all students must consider.
 Therefore, researching state authorization status is a critical part of the application process for those interested in pursuing an online or hybrid degree.

 How Much Do Nurses Make in Michigan?